 Members recommended reminding Belarus that the EU is its second largest trading partner and that intensified economic relations could provide a much-needed balance to Belarusian external trade, which remains highly dependent on Russia and the Eurasian Economic Union.
-They also stressed the importance of continuing the process of Belarus' accession to the World Trade Organisation (WTO) as it will encourage modernisation and diversification of the economy, contribute to the creation of a more stable business environment in the country and facilitate rules-based trade with the EU.
+They also stressed the importance of continuing the process of Belarus' accession to the World Trade Organisation (WTO).

-The report also stressed the importance of:
+The resolution also stressed the importance of: